 While we often encourage each other to not be blinded by the past in life, banks tend to work against the grain and are generally very sensitive to each applicant’s past – particularly if that applicant has an unfavourable record.

 The slightest sign of your involvement in fraud cases or any other financial crime is enough incentive for a credit card issuer to raise its red flag and reject your application.
 This isn’t a rare occurrence either, because fraud is a far more common crime in Malaysia than many realise it to be.
-Between January and April this year alone, a total of 324 fraud cases involving close to RM100 million were reported to authorities.
+Between January and April in 2017 alone, a total of 324 fraud cases involving close to RM100 million were reported to authorities.